 However, simple legislative amendments to Torrens statutes to the effect that priority disputes between registered security interests ought to be determined by the state of the name indexed register (an expanded Corporations Law register) in preference to the Torrens register coupled with an expansion of the name indexed register to include priority disputes in respect of land would not import any of the complexities of Torrens title cases to the resolution of priority disputes in the name indexed register.
-Until the Torrens statutes are updated, complexities of the Torrens system would remain in determining the circumstances in which a security interest might be extinguished and in resolving priority disputes to which the name indexed register does not apply but such provisions do not give rise to any difficulty with regard to priority dispute in the name indexed register.
-If one of the security interests involved in the matter.
+Until the Torrens statutes are updated, complexities of the Torrens system would remain in determining the circumstances in which a security interest might be extinguished and in resolving priority disputes to which the name indexed register does not apply but such provisions do not give rise to any difficulty with regard to priorities in a name indexed register.
+If one of the security interests involved in the priority dispute in the name indexed register is extinguished that is at the end of the matter.
 It can have no priority.